 3. Understand how the system works and what equipment is being used

 Equipment choice is important—don’t let anyone tell you otherwise!
 The solar industry is dynamic and constantly changing.
 The best value-for-money equipment on the market ten years ago is not necessarily the best value for money today.
 Your solar installer should have a good working knowledge and be considering various different equipment options.
 When you sign a solar contract, you should know exactly what you are buying and why that is the best option for you—this should mean you have discussed several different types of equipment with your system designer.

-Pro tip: Some solar panel, inverter, and battery manufacturers require solar installers to be vetted and certified in order to install their products with the full warranty.
+Tip: Some solar panel, inverter, and battery manufacturers require solar installers to be vetted and certified in order to install their products with the full warranty.
 When comparing bids, it always pays to ask your installer if they are authorized installers of the products they are selling, otherwise you could be caught without a full warranty.
 Also make sure the installer handles any product registration requirements.

 4. Understand the financial case

 The financial case for solar is simple, but to most customers it is also a new way of thinking about energy, and this can lead less scrupulous solar salespeople to inflate the savings and tax credits associated with the system.
-The most important part of your solar financial case are:
+The most important parts of your solar financial case are:

 - how much energy the solar system will produce,

 - how much money that ultimately saves you, and